Registering a new trial?

 Brief summary

 The Tuning in to Teens program (Havighurst, Harley, Pizarro & Kehoe, 2012) is a program aimed at improving emotion socialisation to promote adolescent development of emotional competence and strengthen parent-adolescent relationships.
 The program has shown to be efficacious in helping parents' develop skills in recognising, understanding and responding to emotions in themselves and to their teen and to reduce adolescent mental health difficulties, such as internalising and externalising problems..
-This study will evaluate a whole school approach version of the evidence-based Tuning in to Teens parenting program, targeting parents, teachers and year 8 & 9 students.
-This allows directly teaching emotion regulation skills to teens, as well as helping their parents, teachers and peers learn ways of responding that assist the young person with their emotional development.
+This study evaluated a whole school approach version of the evidence-based Tuning in to Teens parenting program, targeting parents, teachers and year 8 & 9 students.
+This allowed directly teaching emotion regulation skills to teens, as well as helping their parents, teachers and peers learn ways of responding that assist the young person with their emotional development.

 Trial website